ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 ### The Cloudant Document Model

 Let's begin with a discussion of Cloudant basics.
-The *document* is the primary data model of all IBM Cloudant databases, not only Cloudant Sync for iOS, but also for Android, the Cloudant hosted database, and even the open source [Apache CouchDB][couchdb] database.
+The *document* is the primary data model of the Cloudant database, not only CDTDatastore for iOS, but also for Android, the Cloudant hosted database, and even the open source [Apache CouchDB][couchdb] database.

 A document, often called a *doc*, is a set of key-value data.
 Do not think, "Microsoft Office document"; think "JSON object."
-A document is a JSON object: keys (strings) can have values (Ints, Doubles, Bools, Strings, as well as nested Arrays and Dictionaries).
+A document is a JSON object: keys (strings) can have values: Ints, Doubles, Bools, Strings, as well as nested Arrays and Dictionaries.

 Documents can also contain binary blobs, called *attachments*.
 You can add, change, or remove attachments in a very similar way as you would add, change, or remove key-value data in a doc.

 All documents always have two pieces of metadata, used to manage them.
 The *document ID* (sometimes called *_id* or simply *id*) is a unique string identifying the doc.
 You use the ID to read, and write a specific document.

 The *revision ID* (sometimes called *_rev* or *revision*) is a string generated by the datastore which tracks when the doc changes.
-The revision is mostly used interally by the datastore, especially to facilitate replication.
-In practice, you need to remember a few simple things about revisions:
+The revision ID is mostly used internally by the datastore, especially to facilitate replication.
+In practice, you need to **remember the basics about revisions**:

 * The revision ID changes every time you update a document.
 * When you update a document, you provide the current revision ID to the datastore, and the datastore will return to you the *new* revision ID of the new document.
-* When you create a document, you *do not* provide a revision ID, since there is no "current" document with a "current" revision ID to provide.
+* When you create a document, you *do not* provide a revision ID, since there is no such "current" document.

+<a name="tombstones"></a>
-Finally, note that deleting a document is actually an update, with metadata set to indicate deletion (sometimes called a document "tombstone").
+Finally, note that deleting a document is actually an update, with metadata set to indicate deletion, called a *tombstone*.
 Since a delete is an update just like any other, the deleted document will have its own revision ID.
-The tombstones are necessary for replication: replicating a tombstone from one database to another will cause both databases to reflect the deletion.
+The tombstones are necessary for replication: replicating a tombstone from one database to another will cause doc to be deleted in both databases.
+As far as your app is concerned, it can consider the document deleted).

 ### Design Plan

-With this in mind, consider: how will the sample meals work?
+With this in mind, consider: how will the sample meals that are pre-loaded into the app work?
 At first, you might think to create meal documents when FoodTracker starts.
 That will work correctly the first time the user runs the app; however, if the user changes or deletes the sample meals, *those changes must persist*.
 For example, if the user deletes the sample meals and then restarts the app later, those meals must remain deleted.

-To support this requirement, you will use the "tomstones" feature of documents.
+To support this requirement, you will use document [tombstones][tombstones].
 This will be the basic design:

-  * Each meal is a single document.
-User-created meals have a random document ID; but sample meals have hard-coded IDs: "meal1", "meal2", and "meal3"
+  * Each meal will be represented by a single document.
+User-created meals will have an automatically-generated document ID; but sample meals will have hard-coded document IDs: “meal1″, “meal2″, and “meal3″.

     ``` js
     // An example meal document: